SteSurra/Blockchain-based-application-for-ISO-certification-processes/README.md

 The contents of the folder are as follows:

-- presentation ITA
+- Presentation ITA
-- summary ITA
+- Summary ITA